tgstation/rust-g/README.md

 difficult tasks from BYOND.

 This library is currently used in the [/tg/station] codebase, and is required for it to run.
-A pre-compiled DLL version can be found in the repo root, but you can build your own from this repo at your preference.
-Builds can also be found on the [releases page].
+A pre-compiled DLL version can be found in the repo root of codebases that use it, but you can build your own from this repo (and you should if you're running a server).

+Builds can also be found on the [releases page] but should only be used for Windows, as Linux has compatibility issues across distributions.

 [releases page]: https://github.com/tgstation/rust-g/releases